 The pace of these changes motivated government officials, scientists, lawyers, industry lobbyists, and civil society groups to come together in the 1970s to create a new framework for managing the ocean environment.
-After over a decade of difficult negotiations within the United Nations, their work produced the United Nations Convention on the Law of the Sea, a multinational agreement signed in 1982 that regulates all uses of the oceans under national jurisdiction.
+After over a decade of painstaking negotiations in the United Nations, their efforts produced the United Nations Convention on the Law of the Sea, a multilateral agreement signed in 1982 that defines the rights and duties of states in their use of the oceans.

 I place these events in the wider political and cultural contexts of the Cold War, decolonization, and the modern environmental movement, and investigate in detail the diplomatic negotiations, strategic thinking, and institutional arrangements that influenced this watershed moment in global ocean governance.